 Besides the legal restrictions, the following University guidelines govern events on campus at which alcoholic beverages are served:

-• (c) All areas of the University which will serve alcoholic beverages at a function when students will be present must have the servers or a responsible event representative of the function successfully complete alcohol risk management training (UCARE) offered by Health Promotion and Wellness and be present the entire length of the function (details at http://wellness.uchicago.edu).
+(c) All areas of the University which will serve alcoholic beverages at a function when students will be present must have the servers or a responsible event representative of the function successfully complete alcohol risk management training (UCARE) offered by Health Promotion and Wellness and be present the entire length of the function (details at http://wellness.uchicago.edu).

-• (d) Sufficient amounts of non-alcoholic beverages must be available at all functions where alcohol is available.
+(d) Sufficient amounts of non-alcoholic beverages must be available at all functions where alcohol is available.
 Further, appropriate quantities of non-salty food must be served at all such events.
 There may be no reference to the availability of alcohol in any publicity, including electronic notices, for a University event.

 (e) University officials or agents of the University have the authority to prohibit attendees from bringing alcoholic beverages to a function or into a building, including events held in outdoor areas such as the quads.
 Such beverages may be confiscated by the official or agent.
 Other drugs will never be permitted at functions.

 The use of illicit drugs and the abuse of alcohol and prescription drugs have potential adverse health consequences that may be permanent.
 These consequences include disorders and dysfunctions that affect the central nervous system, reproductive functioning, cardiovascular and pulmonary systems, and endocrine functioning.
-Specifically, there are both short- and long term effects on cognition, memory, retention, information processing, coordination, and athletic and academic performance.
+Specifically, there are both short- and long-term effects on cognition, memory, retention, information processing, coordination, and athletic and academic performance.
 The use of illicit drugs and the abuse of alcohol also affect emotional equilibrium, mental well-being, and the ability to make critical decisions.
 Such use also impairs judgment, which in turn increases one's vulnerability and risk-taking behavior, including engaging in unprotected sex, which may lead to exposure to HIV and other sexually transmitted diseases and unplanned pregnancy.
 The chronic use and abuse of illicit drugs and alcohol have been shown to cause adverse permanent changes in most of the biological systems studied.

 The University retains full and final discretion on whether, when, and under what conditions a student may be reinstated or an employee may be returned to employment after an instance of alcohol abuse and improper drug use.
 Student organizations that violate this policy are also subject to sanctions, including probation and removal of recognized student organization status.
 The particular sanction in a given case will depend on such factors as the nature of the violation, the seriousness of the offense, and the prior record of the individual or organization, and may include the successful completion of an approved rehabilitation or chemical dependency treatment program.

-Under federal law, student employees who are convicted under any criminal drug statute (including misdemeanors) for a violation occurring either on University property or during working hours must notify his or her area Dean of Students within five days of the date of conviction.
+Under federal law, student employees who are convicted under any criminal drug statute (including misdemeanors) for a violation occurring either on University property or during working hours must notify their area Dean of Students within five days of the date of conviction.
 A conviction includes any plea or finding of guilty, any plea of "nolo contendere" (no contest), and/or any imposition of a fine, jail sentence, or other penalty.
 Under federal law, if the convicted employee is working on a project funded through a federal grant or contract, the University is required to notify the relevant federal contracting or granting agency within ten days of receiving such notice of conviction.

 Counseling, Treatment, and Referral

-The Student Health Service and the Student Counseling Service are staffed by professional counselors and physicians who are trained to evaluate, diagnose, treat, and refer individuals who have a problem in avoiding the use of illicit drugs and the abuse of alcohol.
+The Student Health Service and/or the Student Counseling Service are staffed by professional counselors and physicians who are trained to evaluate, diagnose, treat, and refer individuals who have a problem in avoiding the use of illicit drugs and the abuse of alcohol.
 Individuals requiring inpatient detoxification and/or rehabilitative services are referred to institutions and hospitals in the local community which specialize in these types of services.
-Initial evaluation, consultation, counseling, and treatment on an outpatient basis are available through the Student Health Service and the Student Counseling Service.
+Initial evaluation, consultation, counseling, and treatment on an outpatient basis are available through the Student Health Service and/or the Student Counseling Service.
 The costs of such treatment and referrals may be covered in whole or in part by the individual's health insurance.
 Please note that use of these or other treatment programs does not preclude appropriate disciplinary action and sanctions by the University if the individual violates the University alcohol or other drug policy and any other University policy or rule.